open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 * [MQTT](https://w3c.github.io/trace-context-mqtt/)
 * [CloudEvents via HTTP](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md)

-Those standards are in draft states and/or are not widely adopted yet.
-It is planned to drive those standards to a stable state and to make sure they cover requirements put forth by these semantic conventions.
-Finally, these semantic conventions should give a clear and stable recommendation for each protocol and scenario.
+Once the standards reach a stable state, these semantic conventions will give a clear and stable recommendation for each protocol and scenario.